-\land WARNING Tape cartridges stuck in the Q24/Q48 Tape Library - Risk of damaging devices When the library is moved, any tape cartridge can become dislodged from the magazines and can damage other tape cartridges left in the library and the library media handler. cartridges left in the library and the library media handler.
-To avoid damage, remove all tape cartridges before moving the library.
+Tape cartridges stuck in the Q8 Tape Library - Risk of damaging devices

+- When the library is moved, any tape cartridge can become dislodged from the magazines and can damage other tape cartridges left in the library and the library media handler. - To avoid damage, remove all tape cartridges before moving the library.